State and Institutions Participating in SARA

 Before offering classes via online/distance to students who reside outside Washington state, Bellevue College, like all other higher education institutions, must obtain authorization from those states in order to offer classes to their residents.
 At this time, due to extraordinarily high costs to obtain authorization, and/or other limiting factors –

 - We regret that Bellevue College cannot offer distance education classes to students who live in Puerto Rico.

 - Other states like CA, MA, may have restrictions for certain online programs that require licensure and/or internships, externships, clinicals and practicums.
 Please contact the Program or Student Registration Office for more information.

 Students residing outside of the State of Washington while attending Bellevue College through electronically delivered classes who would like to resolve a grievance should review the Student Dispute Resolution Procedure and contact the appropriate division office.
-However, if an issue cannot be resolved internally, you may file a complaint with your State.
+However, if an issue cannot be resolved internally, you may file a complaint with the Washington Student Achievement Council.